IrinaVi/bank-tech-test/README.md

 The program consists of a single class(one file) and one file with tests.

 ## Input and output
 Input example:
 ![My Image](input.png)

-Output example:
+Respective output:
 ![My Image](output.png)

 ## How to use the project
-1. Install latest Ruby version
+1. Install the latest Ruby version
 `rvm get stable`
 `rvm use ruby --latest --install --default`